sarahciston/codingcare/posts/cf-unliving.md

 I got up at 9:50am.
 I woke up several times before that.
 In your 'I got up at' postcard series, the times range wildly.
 This makes me like you more.
 I resent [shows of dedication that seem to claim the moral high ground as the secret to success.
 Like if I really wanted to 'be an artist' I would have gotten up at 4am — as if this is the formula for everyone, as if we share the same capacities.]

+[XXX][2pm section?]

+On Kawara, how were you feeling on APR 3 1969?
+I triangulate a mood from two separate pieces you made that day - contributions to your datasets.
+[Along with 'I am still alive' and 'I got up at', you often made 'I went' and 'I met', which index your daily travels (on a map) and interpersonal encounters (in a list of names).]
+On APR 3 1969 you got up at 2:56 PM and made a very tight path around your neighborhood in Manhattan.
+Just 4 blocks by 4 blocks.
+Maybe you only went out to mail the postcard that said 'I GOT UP AT' and to have or prepare a meal.
+I assume you met with no one and sent no telegrams.
+Although you were still alive, I could not find evidence of the statement.

+I recognize such knotted neighborhood walks in the patterns of my own movements on the slowest days.
+I don't mark these down with red pen (except for one photography project in college), but I have always been viewing my 'self' from this disconnected angle — small, on a map, in relation to abstract concepts like 'north'.
+In my movements, I notice how little they cover the earth.
+I like places where I can get up high or see way far until the horizon seems to curve and the smallness I already feel is more palpable.
+On other days, when I am more in this body, I [notice/am always uncomfortable] how much space it takes up — how it barely fits where it's prescribed, how it aches and moves like my mother's body now, how much ecological impact it contributes.
+I [make art about tracing technologies because I already] get the sense of being traced by satellites, rather than my own pen.
+Despite all my privacy settings, I know the phone maps know where I am, not-so-benevolent gods.
+I know my mom can pull up her phone and find me, a tiny dot, still a 'live' representation.
+[I leave this on because she likes it more than it bothers me.]

+How did the world 'live' come to mean present, current, active, instead of a-live?
+The most common example of 'a-life' or 'artificial life' is Conway's Game of Life algorithm, in which a small set of rules play out into infinite complexity over thousands of cycles, creating shapes that can be followed like an unnatural ant farm of "spaceships, gliders, and [XXX]".
+In A*search, or 'A star'

+[XXXendadd]

 A few years ago I also made an artwork that tracked all my daily habits.
 I felt young and girlish when I made art with my data.
 (Would I have felt that way if it was someone else's data, someone less young- ang girlish-seeming themselves?)
 I got constructive criticism like, "You sure do sleep a lot.
 Are you depressed?"
 But On Kawara, I think I slept about the same as you, and I'm sure we are both read into, and I suppose that is some part of the point, but I still didn't like the feeling.
 Your context was the daily paper, a postcard of a skyscraper, a telegram.
 My context was shared ipad screens, reading critical media theory, a looming breakup. ~~[Although who knows what might have been going on between you and your correspondees.]~~

 Later I made artworks that asked people to bring their data with them.
 I asked for compassion, in small portable phrases — ones that could be turned from sound into writing into data packets into sound again.
 At first I had to learn to like compassion at all.
 The art-making was a way to make it weird, to figure out how to learn to like it.
 To get comfortable with the sound of my voice, I had to make an artificial one that sounded like an uncanny version of me, being kinder than I was capable at the time.
 If it could be nicer, maybe I could be, and if I could be, maybe anyone could be.
 Some people seemed upset I was asking, said I was being too polite.
 This felt ironic, for how hard it felt to ask.
 This felt a lot about gender, although less and less do I want to have one.